StanislavHrusanov/Basic-Syntax-Conditional-Statements-and-Loops/README.md

 2. Student Information

-You will be given 3 parameters – student name (string), age (number), and average grade (number).
+You will be given 3 parameters ï¿½ student name (string), age (number), and average grade (number).
 Your task is to print all the info about the student in the following format:
 `Name: {student name}, Age: {student age}, Grade: {student grade}`
  Note: The grade should be formatted to the second decimal point.
 Examples